sowdust/searchbook/README.md

 ## Disclaimer

 Make sure to read Facebook [Terms of Services](https://www.facebook.com/apps/site_scraping_tos_terms.php).
 All information and code are provided for educational purposes only.
 Using this code might be against Facebook Terms of Service or possibly even illegal.
-The authors or are in no way responsible for any misuse of the information or the code provided.
+The authors are in no way responsible for any misuse of the information or the code provided.

 ## About